TLDR:

 Tying it all together

-Once the risk owner finishes the RCSA Wizard process, this will save all their changes and store all data under the “Assessments” area in RiskSmart.
+Once the risk owner finishes the RCSA Wizard process, this will save their changes and store all data under the “Assessments” area in RiskSmart.

 Simplifying risk